ckeditor/ckeditor4-docs/docs/guide/dev/integration/angular/README.md

 ## Supported `@Output` properties

-The following `@Input` properties are supported by CKEditor 4 Angular component:
+The following `@Output` properties are supported by CKEditor 4 Angular component:

 ### `ready`